tuananohut/Lunora/README.md

 # Lunora

-Lunora is a lightweight rendering module developed for my graphics research experiments.
+Lunora is a lightweight graphics engine developed for my graphics research experiments.
 Its purpose is to provide a clean, minimal core for testing rendering techniques without the complexity of a full engine.

 ### Current Features

-- Mesh loading and rendering
+- 3D mesh loading and rendering

 - Basic color and lighting shaders

 - Window resizing and viewport updates

 - Logging

+- 24-bit and 32-bit TGA file support

+- Texture rendering

 This module intentionally includes only essential functionality.
 Techniques such as shadow mapping, PBR, post-processing, or GPU-driven pipelines will be implemented as separate, dedicated research tasks and added modularly.